We have recently introduced the long-awaited LED Lashes to our salons in Newtown and Parramatta (with Gosford soon to follow) – with amazing results!

 For those of you who are time poor and want to make your visits here as few and far between as possible (it’s ok – we miss you but we understand!) we’re finding that most people are getting an additional week between infills with this type of technology.

-If you are prone to very sensitive eyes and tend to find regular lash extension application irritating, in almost all cases, this will completely eliminate any sensitivity from adhesive, and you will have zero redness after the treatment.
-Sensitivity from eyepads can still occur, so it is important to let us know if you are experiencing any discomfort so we can make adjustments)
+If you are prone to very sensitive eyes and tend to find regular lash extension application irritating, in most cases, this will completely eliminate any irritation from adhesive fumes, and you will have zero redness after the treatment.
+Sensitivity/reactions from eyepads can still occur, so it is important to let us know if you are experiencing any discomfort so we can make adjustments.

-After care (washing them every day with a lash cleanser) is the same, as for good eyelid hygiene, you do need to take special care to keep your lash extensions clean, whichever way they’ve been applied.
+After care for LED lashes (washing them every day with a lash cleanser) is the same; for good eyelid hygiene, you do need to take care to keep your lash extensions clean, whichever way they’ve been applied.
+LED lashes can be wet immediately after the treatment, however.

 Is it safe?